 Which treatments help in teenagers and adults?

 If you develop seborrheic dermatitis as a teenager or adult, you’ll likely keep on getting inflamed flaky patches of skin on your scalp and face.
 Your skin will clear up during some periods, but the dermatitis often comes back again.
-Various effective treatments can keep the flakes in check during these acute phases.

-In babies, seborrheic dermatitis is commonly known as cradle cap.
-It doesn't need to be treated with medication because it goes away on its own.
+In babies and toddlers, seborrheic dermatitis is commonly known as cradle cap.
+It goes away on its own and doesn't need to be treated.